MikeL538/goit-react-hw-05-movies/README.md

 1. Clone the repository to your local machine: git clone https://github.com/MikeL538/goit-react-hw-05-movies.git

-2. Change into the project directory: cd react-feedback-app
+2. Change into the project directory: cd react-movies-database-app

 3. Install the required dependencies: npm install